kb-dk/on_the_indexing_of_text/01_introduction.md

 their wedding talks.

 It is a common misunderstanding that books are important.
-Bookworms are only interested in books as they are carriers of the text.
-Books and pages as such are for people thinking about typography and book binding.
+Bookworms are only interested in books inasmuch as they are carriers of the text.
+Books and pages as such are for people thinking about paleography, typography and book binding or book art in a broad sense.